briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > There is a separation in the model between the "external" environment and the "constructed" environment, neither of which are modelled independently; rather they are implied from the way that the genetic makeup of organisms affects their fitness.
 This seems like a weak point of the model given that this separation is clearly an artificial construct - it would help the paper if the authors could give some thought to justifying this distinction - why doesn't niche construction affect the "external" environment.
 For example, is this a way that host/parasite interactions have been previously modelled?
 Further to this point, adaptation is usually associated with some degree of genetic load - i.e. the difference between optimal and actual genotypes in a given environment (e.g. L255).
 Can the authors say anything about whether an assumption of no genetic load is critical to their findings, or whether they think it is implicitly accounted for in their model in some way I have missed?

 In natural settings, environmental change is often brought about by exogenous factors (e.g., changing seasons) as well as endogenous factors (e.g., niche constructing behaviors).
 Many of its proponents argue that niche construction can substantially influence the evolutionary process, and this model is our first attempt at identifying how niche construction might play a role in cooperation.
 The distinction that we make in the model between external and constructed environments allows us to directly address the effects of niche construction by comparison with a previous model in which only exogenous factors played a role.
+We see this as a distinct advantage, as identifying and quantifying the selective feedbacks that niche construction introduces could be challenging.

 As described in the discussion, we realize that implicitly modeling the niche's state can dampen the effects of some aspects of niche construction.
 An explicit representation of the environment would certainly enrich a model such as ours and could permit investigation into host/parasite interactions or other systems where evolutionary dynamics occur on multiple scales.